vand3rlinden/vand3rlinden.github.io/content/post/handle-your-spf-record.md

 3. Using an SPF macro that points to a subdomain allows you to continue sending from your main domain, but only from a fixed/static sender address (e.g., `news@yourdomain.com`).

 These subdomain segmentation options can be combined, as covered in this blog.
 Adopting SPF segmentation increases control, reduces attack surfaces, and mitigates the impact of potential cyber incidents.

+> **NOTE**: SPF always checks the exact domain of the P1 sender.
+So, if you send from a subdomain, the receiving mail server looks for an SPF record on the subdomain and does not fall back to the rootdomain.

 SPF flattening attempts to work around the **too many DNS lookups** problem without addressing its underlying causes.
 Avoiding SPF record flattening will help you get a handle on your SPF record.